enso-org/enso/docs/style-guide/rust.md

 `cargo new`.
 This is discussed more in depth [here](https://learning-rust.github.io/docs/a4.cargo,crates_and_basic_project_structure.html#Project-Structure).

-In order to match up with the project naming convention we use for Scala and Java projects, any rust code must be in a directory named using `UpperCamelCase` in the root of the project (e.g. `enso/BaseGL`).

 ### The Public API

 Whereas Rust defaults to making module members _private_ by default, this is not